deepanshutiwari27/Smallshark/README.md

 - Sends you real ip address of targets who downloaded this ghost malware using Darknet
 - No port forwarding (Uses Victim's PC As C&C Server)
 - FUD (Fully undetectable)
-- Generator script both works with Windows and Linux
+- Builder script both works with Windows and Linux

 ### After target opens the file :
 - 1 Open Metasploit or it's equivalent